 After officially adjourning the 88th General Assembly 2012 fiscal session, House members set out to make history.

-On Friday, March 9, Rep. Darrin Williams (D-Little Rock) became the first African-American selected to be Speaker-designate of the House of Representatives on a 54-46 vote, presumably along party lines.
+On Friday, March 9, Rep. Darrin Williams, D-Little Rock, became the first African-American selected to be Speaker-designate of the House of Representatives on a 54-46 vote, presumably along party lines.
 Currently, Democrats hold 54 seats in the 100-member House and Republicans control 46 seats.
 The vote is conducted using a secret ballot.